ssharoff/ETM/README.md

 The remainder is practically the same as in the original repository (https://github.com/adjidieng/ETM) apart from more systematic parameters.

-This has been tried to work with Python 3.7 and Pytorch 1.7.1, but other versions are likely to be ok as well.
+This has been tested to work with Python 3.7 and Pytorch 1.7.1, but other versions are likely to be ok as well.

 For a large general-purpose corpus, I have achieved fairly good interpretable results by estimating 25 topics on [ukWac](https://wacky.sslmit.unibo.it/doku.php?id=corpora) with the resulting Topic Diversity of 0.78 and Topic Coherence of 0.195.
-If you have a tokenised corpus in the one-line format, you can apply this model [(downloadable from here)](http://corpus.leeds.ac.uk/serge/corpora/etm_ukwac_K_25_Htheta_530_RhoSize_300) to your corpus by encoding the corpus with the same ukWac dictionary first and then applying the model:
+If you have a tokenised corpus in the one-line format, you can apply this model (from the ./results directory) to your corpus by encoding this corpus first with the same ukWac dictionary into a BoW dataset and then applying the model:
 ```
-python3 data_new.py -c CORPUS-NEW.ol -d ../results/vocab.pkl -o BOW-NEW
+python3 scripts/data_new.py -c CORPUS-NEW.ol -d results/vocab.pkl -o BOW-NEW
 python3 main.py --mode apply -b BOW-NEW -d results/vocab.pkl -l results/etm_ukwac_K_25_Htheta_530_RhoSize_300
 ```